Joshal-Leon/fsd_cia1/README.md

 # 📚 Study-to-Part – Integrated Student Job & Internship Portal

-## 📖 Overview
+## Overview:

 **Study-to-Part** is a responsive web application designed to connect college students with part-time jobs and internship opportunities.
 The platform provides an easy-to-use interface where students can browse job listings, apply for positions, and track their applications.
 It also demonstrates the use of modern HTML5 APIs, responsive web design, and client-side validation techniques.

 ---

-# 📌 Problem Statement
+# Problem Statement

 Many students struggle to find suitable part-time jobs and internships that fit their academic schedules.
 At the same time, companies face difficulties in reaching qualified student candidates.
 There is a need for a centralized platform that connects students with employers, simplifies job applications, and allows application tracking in a user-friendly manner.

 ---

-# 🎯 Target Users
+# Target Users

 ## Primary Users

-* College and university students seeking part-time jobs.
+* College and university students seeking part-time jobs and internship opportunities
-* Students looking for internship opportunities.
-* Fresh graduates searching for employment opportunities.

 ## Secondary Users